Mind the (DH) Gap! A Contrast in Risky Choices Between Reasoning and Conversational LLMs: Behavior Patterns and Convergence

 We begin our analysis by considering aggregate behavior for each LLM, as well as that of human and \ec\ references.
 In Figure~\ref{fig:correlation-small} we present pairwise correlations between pairs of \emph{frontier} LLM models, as well as humans and \ec.

 An immediate observation from the figure is \emph{the emergence of two LLM clusters}: one that includes the (frontier) \emph{reasoning models} GPT-5.1, DeepSeek-R1, and Gemini-2.5-Pro, and the other including their conversational counterparts (GPT-4.1, DeepSeek-Chat, and Gemini-2.5-Flash), as well as Claude-4.5-Haiku.
 In particular, correlations among pairs of models \emph{within} each cluster are $>0.8$, and in most cases $\approx 0.9$ or higher.
 In contrast, correlations among pairs of models \emph{across} clusters tend to be considerably lower---typically $\approx 0.6$ or below.
 This appears to be an example of \emph{convergence} of frontier LLMs~\citep{smith2025comprehensive,zhou2025shared,mazeika2025utility}, albeit across two distinct lines that reflect their target use.
 Henceforth, we thus distinguish between \emph{reasoning models (RMs)} and \emph{conversational models (CM)} in terms of their respective decision-making behavior under uncertainty.
+This split into RMs and CMs is also observed in open models; see the full heatmap in the Supplement (Appendix~\ref{subsec:heatmaps}).

 Our next finding is that \emph{neither RMs nor CMs are particularly similar to human behavior}.
 This observation is reflected in the remarkably low pairwise correlation in Figure~\ref{fig:correlation-small} between each frontier LLM and human: the highest is with the Claude Haiku model at only 0.42.
 However, we do observe an intuitive pattern: RMs are considerably more different from human behavior than the CMs.